-- 50.40 To compensate for a higher level of model risk in calculation of CVA sensitivities in comparison to sensitivities of market value of trading book instruments, aAggregated capital requirements are tocan be scaled up by the multiplier m{CVA} . - 50.41 The multiplier m{CVA} is set at 1.25.
-A bank's relevant supervisor may require a bank to use a higher value of m{CVA} increase the multiplier if the supervisor it determines that the bank's CVA model risk warrants it (eg if the level of model risk for the calculation of CVA sensitivities is too high or the dependence between the bank's exposure to a counterparty and the counterparty's credit quality is not appropriately taken into account in its CVA calculations).
+- 50.40 To compensate for a higher level of model risk in calculation of CVA sensitivities in comparison to sensitivities of market value of trading book instruments, aggregated capital requirements are to be scaled up by the multiplier m{CVA} . - 50.41 The multiplier m{CVA} is set at 1.25 [1 to 1.25].
+A bank's relevant supervisor may increase the aggregate capital requirement multiplier if it determines that the bank's CVA model risk warrants it (eg if the level of model risk for the calculation of CVA sensitivities is too high compared to market risk sensitivities or the dependence between the bank's exposure to a counterparty and the counterparty's credit quality is not appropriately taken into account in its CVA calculations).